Polyamory for Dummies

 Polyamory for Dummies (Poliamor para principiantes) is a 2021 Spanish-French romantic comedy film directed by Fernando Colomo which stars Karra Elejalde, María Pedraza, Quim Àvila and Toni Acosta.

 Plot

-The plot follows Manu, a YouTuber vowing to defend romantic love who falls romantically for Amanda, a woman committed to several polyamorous intimate relationships.
+The plot follows Manu, a YouTuber vowing to defend romantic love who falls romantically for Amanda, a free-spirited girl committed to several polyamorous intimate relationships.
+Manu's plot to be the only love in Amanda's life does not go according to plan.

 Cast

 Production

 The screenplay was penned by Fernando Colomo, Casandra Macías-Gago and Marina Maesso.
 A joint Spanish-French coproduction by Morena Films alongside Acuerdo de Fluidos AIE and Ran Entertainment, it had the participation of Amazon Prime Video, RTVE and Telemadrid, funding from ICAA and support from the Madrid regional administration.

 It was shot in 2020 in locations of Madrid and Extremadura (including Navalmoral de la Mata and the resort-island of Valdecañas).

 Release

 The film screened at the 5th BCN Film Fest on 20 April 2021.
 Distributed by Vértice Cine, it was theatrically released in Spain on 21 May 2021.